medibloc/panacea-core/.gitbook/guide/interaction-with-the-network-cli.md

   --moniker "choose a new moniker" \
   --website "https://example.com" \
   --details "This is a detail description" \
+  --identity 6A0D65E... \
   --chain-id <chain_id> \
   --commission-rate "0.15" \
   --from <key_name> \
   --fees "1000000umed"
 ```

+For more details of each flag, please see the [`Create your validator`](#create-your-validator) guide.

 **Note**: The `--commission-rate` value must adhere to the following invariants:

 - Must be between 0 and the validator's `commission-max-rate`
 - Must not exceed the validator's `commission-max-change-rate` which is maximum % point change rate **per day**.
   In other words, a validator can only change its commission once per day and within `commission-max-change-rate` bounds.

+If you want to set a logo image of your validator which will be displayed on Mintscan and Cosmostation, please refer to [this guide](https://github.com/cosmostation/cosmostation_token_resource).

 ### Delegate to a Validator